matthewsillence/metadata_extractor/README.md

 Read in the .txt file as a string using 'str.capwords()' to capitalise the first letter of each word and convert the remaining letters to lowercase.

 ### Creating the List
 Using the 'split()' function, convert the text string to a list and print the list.
-To isolate
+To isolate the bibliographic metadata based on positions in the list, assign each list item to a new variable.
+For example, 'author1' to include last name and first name of the author, 'title' for the title of the work, and 'publisher' for the publisher's details.

+## Encoding Text Using risPy
+Install and import rispy, and define the entries for type of material, id, primary_title, first_authors, abstract and publisher, inserting the list variables at the relevant fields.

+## Exporting to .ris
+Creating a new filepath 'export.ris', open the filepath and write out as bibliography_file.
+To check the contents and fields have been assigned correctly, open the file and read in as data and print.